-Hands-on 5 continued: Darshan
+Hands-on continued: Darshan

-- A lot like #4: let's use Darshan - Find Darshan log file, but don't generate report right away - What do you think the report will say? - OK, now generate the report.
+- Let's use Darshan - Find Darshan log file, but don't generate report right away - What do you think the report will say? - OK, now generate the report.
 Were you surprised? - Counts of POSIX calls vs MPI-IO calls - Sizes of POSIX calls vs sizes of MPI-IO calls